 When using or charging an AGM battery, you often need to know how full the battery is – or in technical terms, its State of Charge (SoC).
-The SoC is one of the most important metrics for AGM batteries, as it tells you how much energy do you have left and when you should recharge.
+This page gives you charts to estimate SoC from a multimeter voltage reading.
+(See end of article for terminology.)

 The simplest way to determine the State of Charge of an AGM battery is to measure the battery no-load or open-circuit voltage – this is the voltage across the battery poles when no load is connected.